 Q: What if two or more candidates are tied for 2nd highest scoring candidate in the scoring round?

-A: Take the tied candidates and compare them head to head with eachother.
-If one is preferred by more voters then they should advance to the runoff.
-If needed you can also compare them each head to hear against the highest scoring candidate.
+A: Take the tied candidates and compare them head-to-head with each other.
+If one is preferred by more voters, they should advance to the runoff.
+If needed you can also compare them each head-to-head against the highest scoring candidate.

-In this election Bill and Carmen are tied for 2nd highest scoring candidate with 67 stars each.
-Looking at the preference matix we can determine that Bill is preferred over Carmen, so this is not a true tie.
+In this election Bill and Carmen are tied for 2nd highest scoring candidate with 32 stars each.
+Looking at the preference matrix we can determine that Bill is preferred over Carmen, so this is not a true tie.
 Bill advances to the runoff.

 In the runoff, we find that Allison and Bill are both preferred by the same number of voters, 5 each, but looking at the scores we find that Allison was scored higher overall.
 Allison wins the election.